emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 The webpage also looks pretty cool, right?!
 You may be wondering, how does it look like that?
 The answer is the *styling* of the application.

 All of the styling is contained in the `./styles` folder.
 There are two ways to add styling:
 1. `./styles/globals.css` is a CSS file that applies to EVERYTHING.
-If you write a style in there, it will effect everything it relates to.
+If you write a style in there, it will effect everything.
 2. A "module", like `./styles/Home.module.css`, which is applied using the `styles` keyword in your Components.
 Modules only apply to the files they are imported in.
 We will learn more on this soon.

 ## Storing our DApp in Github